8 Surprising Facts About Eddie Murphy

 “We basically just did a private show that was one Eddie sketch after another that we taped with a studio audience,” writer Pam Norris told Tom Shales and James Andrew Miller for their 2002 book, Live From New York: The Complete, Uncensored History of Saturday Night Live as Told by Its Stars, Writers, and Guests.
 “And then those were later put into the shows.”

-2. Eddie Murphy hosted Saturday Night Live while he was still a cast member.
+2. Murphy hosted Saturday Night Live while he was still a cast member.

 Before departing SNL, Murphy was scoring box office hits, including his debut in 1982’s 48 Hrs.
 His co-star, Nick Nolte, was scheduled to host SNL on December 11 to promote that film.
 When Nolte fell ill the week of the show, Murphy was selected to host at the last minute—the only time a then-current cast member took over hosting duties.
 “This summer, Nick and I had the opportunity to work together in a motion picture called 48 Hrs.,” Murphy told the audience during his introduction.
 “Uh, Nick and I grew together, and Nick taught me a lot about myself, and a lot about acting, and he’s a real great guy.
 You know, we were sitting around in Paramount’s lot this summer, and I said, ‘Nick, why don’t you come and host Saturday Night Live?’ and he said, ‘Yeah, sure, Eddie, anything for you.’
 That’s the kind of guy Nick was.
 When Nick got here, got off the plane, he vomited on my shirt.
 And we realized Nick was too sick to do the show.
 And that’s too bad, because Nick was gonna be in some real great stuff tonight.
 But I know you folks tuned in to see one of the stars of 48 Hrs. host the show, and dammit, you’re gonna see it.
 ‘Cause I’m gonna host the show.
 Live, from New York, it’s the Eddie Murphy Show!”

-4. There was almost an Eddie Murphy Saturday morning cartoon.
+4. Murphy almost had his own Saturday morning cartoon.

 In 1987, at the height of Murphy’s powers in the entertainment industry, he was nearly granted one of the biggest honors of any performer: his own Saturday morning cartoon series.
 Murphy was reportedly in discussions with Hanna-Barbera for a series—the premise was never disclosed—that would presumably have offered a G-rated interpretation of his comic sensibilities.